Back in my early 20s, an idea cemented in my mind that there was only one attitude to have toward living, and that was to “ferrignoit.”

 How quickly the bodybuilding fans had come to disregard his stupendous championships and other successes.

 Then somebody finally said, “Shut up!
 Listen to him more closely.
 Don’t you know he’s almost 100 percent deaf since childhood?”

-The embarrassment of the chimers around me was palpable as they surely reflected on their ability to hear…yet inabilities to listen and marvel at the achievements Mr. Ferrigno had reached —all with a significant hearing disability.
+The embarrassment of the chimers around me was palpable as they surely reflected on their own ability to hear, yet their simultaneous inability to listen and marvel at the feats Mr. Ferrigno had achieved—all with a significant hearing disability.

-To “ferrignoit” means to maintain the strength and stamina to work harder than everybody else to get what we want no matter what adversities life may have thrown at us.
+To “ferrignoit” means to maintain the strength to work harder than everybody else to get what we want, no matter what adversities life might have thrown at us.